-Do you have an overweight cat?
-Are you unsure what a healthy body weight is for your cat?
+Is your cat overweight?
+Do you know what a healthy body weight is for your cat?

 The images of the fat cats made popular in comic strips and internet memes has changed people’s ideas of a cat’s ideal or normal body weight.
 It’s quite possible that your feline friend is carrying around a little (or a lot) of extra weight.

 Your veterinarian can help you figure out a healthy weight for your cat.

 - Did you know that when cats are at an ideal body weight, on average, they live longer lives?
 Not only that, but they tend to feel better too!

 - Obesity in cats has been linked to many health concerns such as diabetes, liver disease, and heart disease, to name just a few.

-- Fat cells have been shown to release pro-inflammatory mediators into the bloodstream which predisposes cats to inflammation.
-This can intensify many conditions such as inflammatory bowel disease and asthma – two very common cat diseases.
+- Fat cells can release pro-inflammatory mediators into the bloodstream which predisposes cats to inflammation.
+This can increase many conditions such as inflammatory bowel disease and asthma – two very common cat diseases.

 - As cats age, arthritis or degenerative joint disease (DJD), often becomes an issue.
-Cats tend to develop arthritis in the joints of their limbs and spine, which is made worse by the extra weight on these joints.
+Cats tend to develop arthritis in the joints of their limbs and spine, which is made worse by extra weight on these joints.

 Diagnosis and Treatment of Obesity

 - If you are concerned about your cat’s weight, now is the time to take action.
 Start your cat on their way to a healthier and happier life.

-- Involve your veterinarian in the process to make sure your cat loses weight in a safe and healthy manner.
-They will design a program with weight loss goals, make sure the weight is coming off at an appropriate rate, and ensure that all of your kitty’s nutritional requirements are being met.
+- Involve your veterinarian to make sure your cat loses weight in a safe and healthy manner.
+Together you can design a program with weight loss goals, make sure the weight is coming off at an appropriate rate, and ensure that all of your kitty’s nutritional requirements are being met.

-- During your veterinary visit, you will discuss the type and amount of food your cat is eating.
+- During your veterinary visit, discuss the type and amount of food your cat is eating.

 - Be sure to tell your veterinarian about treats your cat receives.
 Don’t forget those little crumbs from your dinner plate counts, too.